dhaifley/apigo/README.md

-# apid
+# apigo
-An application programming interface service template
+An application programming interface service template.

-A set of packages that may be useful as a template project when creating services which expose a REST API using Go.
+This set of packages may be useful as a template project when creating services which expose a REST API using Go.

 ## Requirements